CNILearn/AzureAppModernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![The SQLServer2008 virtual machine is highlighted in the list of resources.](media/find-sqlserver2008-resource.png "SqlServer2008 Selection")

-2. Open Windows explorer and install the migration assistant from `c:\DataMigrationAssistant.msi`.

-3. Launch DMA from the Windows desktop icon or Start menu by typing "data migration" into the search bar and then selecting **Microsoft Data Migration Assistant** in the search results.

     > **Note**: There is a known issue with screen resolution when using an RDP connection to Windows Server 2008 R2, which may affect some users.
 This issue presents itself as very small, hard-to-read text on the screen.
 The workaround for this is to use a second monitor for the RDP display, allowing you to scale up the resolution to make the text larger.

+2. Download the Edge browser and set it as default browser https://www.microsoft.com/en-us/edge/download

+3. Download the .NET Framework 4.8 Runtime from https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer.
+This is required by the Data Migration Assistant.

+4. Download and install the migration assistant from https://go.microsoft.com/fwlink/?linkid=2090807

+5. Launch DMA from the Windows desktop icon or Start menu by typing "data migration" into the search bar and then selecting **Microsoft Data Migration Assistant** in the search results.

    ![In the Windows Start menu, "data migration" is entered into the search bar, and Microsoft Data Migration Assistant is highlighted in the Windows start menu search results.](media/windows-start-menu-dma.png "Data Migration Assistant")